gendelo3/TheOtherRoles/README.md

 <details>
 <summary> Click to show the sound modification instructions </summary>

-- To replace an ingame sound, you have to place an audio file (e.g. a .mp3 file) in the correct folder (the folder where TheEpicRoles was installed), `AmongUs/Sound/`.
+- To replace an ingame sound, you have to place an audio file (e.g. a .mp3 file) in the correct folder (the folder where TheEpicRoles was installed), `Among Us/Sound/`.
 The audio file has to have a specific name to replace a specific sound.
 The correct names for all currently available sound effects can be found [here](https://github.com/LaicosVK/TheEpicRoles/Resources/SoundEffects/SoundEffectSourcesAndLicenses.md ).
 - For example, if you wish to replace the sound of the engineer repair, paste an `engineerRepair.mp3` into the Sound folder.
 - sounds with the description `(already has a sound)` can currently _not_ be replaced.
 - The length of your new effect will automatically be cut to the length of the original effect, if yours is longer.
+- FFmpeg is required!
+On current windows 10 versions, it will automatically be downloaded and extracted.
+(On older windows versions, you need to do the extraction manually, `ffmpeg.exe` has to be placed in `Among Us/`.)

 </details>